rfeinman/rfeinman.github.io/README.md

 I work on statistical models of human perception and learning alongside theorists at the Center for Neural Science, and in collaboration with investigators at the Courant Institute of Mathematical Sciences.
-As an undergraduate researcher in the Serre Lab at Brown University, I designed the learning pipeline for a biologically inspired computer vision model with guidance from influential pattern theorist Stuart Geman.
+As an undergraduate researcher in the Serre Lab at Brown University, I designed the learning pipeline for a biologically inspired computer vision model with the guidance of influential pattern theorist Stuart Geman.
 Following undergrad, I worked at Symantec's Center for Advanced Machine Learning in Mountain View, CA as a full-time research engineer for two years.
 There, I helped found a new paradigm for the company's threat detection technologies